 Do you have sample language that could be used to make a gift to UC Berkeley in my will or revocable living trust?

-“I give ______* to the UNIVERSITY OF CALIFORNIA, BERKELEY FOUNDATION, a California nonprofit public benefit corporation, to provide unrestricted support to be used at the discretion of the chancellor on the Berkeley campus of the University of California.”
+“I give ______* to the UNIVERSITY OF CALIFORNIA, BERKELEY FOUNDATION, a California nonprofit public benefit corporation, to provide unrestricted support to be used at the discretion of the chancellor at the Berkeley campus of the University of California.”

-* For example, “$_____” or “_____
+* For example, “$_____” or “_____ percentage of my trust/estate.”

 Please call 510.642.6300 or email ogp@berkeley.edu for sample language to support scholarships, fellowships, faculty research, or other areas on campus that are important to you.